• Skip to main content

 Before You Clean: Safety Precautions

-If you have a high roof I would suggest looking into a ladder stabilizer (check price on Amazon).
-This device will help keep you from damaging your gutters from leaning the ladder against them and will also help keep your ladder secure against the roof.
+This device will help keep you from damaging your gutters from leaning the ladder against them and help keep your ladder secure against the roof.

 Be sure the ladder has a solid footing on level ground.
 It is also a good idea to have someone steady the ladder and lend a helping hand in case you drop something or need a hand with the debris.

-Watch out for power/cable lines and low-hanging branches which could cause your ladder to become unsteady.
+Watch out for power/cable lines and low-hanging branches, which could cause your ladder to become unsteady.

 How to Clean Gutters (The Old-Fashioned and Best Method)

 Dirty rain gutterThe best tools a man has are his hands.
 And they are the perfect size for this job.
-Gutters can contain a lot of gunk so a pair of waterproof gloves will go a long way.
+Gutters can contain a lot of gunk, so a pair of waterproof gloves will go a long way.

 Don’t forget, those wet moldy leaves are perfect ingredients for your compost bin.